Kernix13/javascript-cheat-sheet/string-array-examples.md

 # String and Array examples

-Examples for standard syntax of the most coomon methods and the more difficult methods to understand.
+Syntax and code examples for the most coomon string and array methods.

 ## Table of contents